betcha-can-t-code-this/key-value-storage-approach-1/README.md

 	- big memory footprint due to storage algorithm i use.
 	- can only handle 5 forked process.

+Fixed bug:
+	- call signal(SIGCHLD, SIG_IGN) on parent process so
+	  there is no forked process limitation.

 Available commands:
 - GET (key)
 - SET (key) (value)